-Before you write your first post, sit down and figure out who you are writing to.
+Before you write your first post, sit down and figure out who to whom you are writing.
 This person should be in the same target market for your business.
-Make sure you have done the work and know enough about him or her.
+Make sure you have done the work to understand who this person is.
 What are his or her interests?
 What questions does he have about what you do?
 What does she do for a living?
 What topics would benefit him or her most?

 3. No categories.

 Create an organized website with categories and navigation that makes sense.
 It should be intuitive for the reader.
 Remember that not everyone is tech savvy.
 Make it easy for anyone to find, engage, and follow your content.
 Choose categories that are relevant, informative, value-based, and interesting.

 4. Assuming the reader knows more than he or she does.

 Remember that you are the expert and most of your readers are novices in your field.
 You need to break your topics down.
 Narrow your topic until there is just one singular main point for each post.
 No idea or topic is too small, too “obvious,” or too simple to write about.
 Chances are that your readers have never thought about the topic in the same way you have.
 Someone out there needs to read what you have to say.
 Teach what you know.
 Give the gift of your knowledge and it will be received with gratitude!

 5. Not utilizing an editorial calendar AKA not planning ahead.

 Blogging is hard to do off the cuff.
 It is SO much easier to plan the schedule in advance.
 This is called creating an editorial calendar.
 Always have the next few weeks of content mapped out by topic so that when you go to write you don’t have to come up with an idea on the spot.